 In brief, you need to ensure the data you collect is;

 We use Pathfinder Cookies, which sets a first-party cookie in order to anonymously identify when users return to specific websites.
 Pathfinder uses the information sent with this cookie to store a history of website pages visited in a user’s session, to help target customers with relevant ads/services and or emails.
 This data will not be used to associate any part of your identity, anonymous or not, with any other data held by Pathfinder.

-- Not collected at all if the customer exercises their 'right to object' - if your user does not want to be tracked anymore, they can contact you.
-You must then manually delete their record from the system and if you have a cookie opt-in and opt-out box, this will then prompt them at their next visit, where if they decline, they will no longer be tracked.
+Not collected at all if the customer exercises their 'right to object' - if your user does not want to be tracked anymore, they can contact you.
+You must then manually delete their record from Pathfinder and if you have a cookie opt-in and opt-out box, this will then prompt them at their next visit, where if they decline, they will no longer be tracked.

-- Erased, within a certain time frame, if the user submits a 'Right to erase' - You must then manually delete their record from the system.
+Erased, within a certain time frame, if the user submits a 'Right to erase' - You must then manually delete their record.

-Note that you may have customer data in other systems which will also need to be considered.
+Note that you may have customer data in other platforms which will also need to be considered.

 If you want more help in being data compliant, consider using the data protection mode, available to all Pro subscribers.